 - The price gap between the good 2K and 4K monitors is relatively small

 - If you get a 2K monitor, you will need to upgrade to 4K relatively soon, which makes getting a 4K monitor right off, a more cost-effective solution in the long run

 The innovative packaging not only effectively protects the contents, but is environmentally friendly, and cuts down on delivery weight – off to a good start.
-This ultra slim, sleek looking model is designed by Dell.
-It’s attractively rounded, with pleasingly smoothed off corners and bezel, and the stand is strong and stable.
-High-quality cables are included and the enclosed CD has drivers, documentation, and software for the auto-calibration feature.
+This ultra slim, sleek looking model is designed by BenQ.
+It’s comfortingly square with a stylishly thin bezel, and a strong, stable stand.
+High-quality cables are included and the user’s manual is easy to follow.

 What We Like